Under the Shadow of the Pyramids: A Day in Giza

 Skopje, the dashing kitsch capital of North Macedonia

-This post tells the story of my discovery of Skopje, the capital of the country, with my friend Viktoria, one of her childhood friends living in the Macedonian capital, a Swiss friend of Viktoria’s family and (suspense) my dad.
+This post tells the story of my discovery of Skopje, the country’s capital, with my friend Viktoria, one of her childhood friends living in the Macedonian capital, a Swiss friend of Viktoria’s family and (suspense) my dad.
 I was talking about twists and turns, and my dad was one of them.
 I was delighted to discover these two countries with him.

 Continue reading